homerquan/knot-mongo-graph-connector/README.md

 About
 -----
-This components is part of knot <https://github.com/homerquan/knot>: graph computing platform It is inspired by mongo connector
+This components is part of knot <https://github.com/homerquan/knot>: a graph analysis platform.
+It is inspired by mongo connector
 <https://github.com/10gen-labs/mongo-connector>
 and Write in nodejs.
 To sync data in real-time from collections in mongoDB into gremlin compatible graph DB (such as titan, neo4j).